 - (a) The definitions contained in Section 14300(b) of the Penal Code are incorporated herein by reference.
-For purposes of this Article, the following definitions shall apply: - (1) "Account" means the Environmental Enforcement and Training Account created pursuant to Penal Code section 14303. - (2) "Agency" means the California Environmental Protection Agency. - (3) Authorized Representative" means the person with consent and authority to represent and bind an applicant organization or grant recipient concerning Environmental Enforcement and Training Act Grants. - (4) "Commission" means the Commission on Peace Officer Standards and Training. - (5) "Community-based organization" means an organization that engages directly and regularly with residents of identified communities or neighborhoods or that works to enforce environmental laws on behalf of disadvantaged communities, low-income residents, and other populations that are disproportionately burdened by pollution. - (6) "Day" means calendar day, unless otherwise stated. - (7) "Discretionary Environmental Enforcement and Training Act Grants" or "Discretionary grants" means grants the Secretary may award from the remaining funds in the Environmental Enforcement and Training Account after the amount that earmarked for the Commission, pursuant to Penal Code section 14314. - (8) "Environmental enforcement" means the enforcement of environmental laws. - (9) "Environmental Enforcement and Training Grant Program" means the program established within the Agency and administered by the Secretary to implement the Environmental Enforcement and Training Act in Penal Code sections 14300 et seq.
-This program includes the environmental enforcement and training program elements set forth in Penal Code sections 14306 to 14308, and the Environmental Circuit Prosecutor Grant Program set forth in Penal Code section 14309. - (10) "Environmental Enforcement and Training Grant Program Funds" means the funds from the the Environmental Enforcement and Training Account and appropriated by the Legislature to be used on the Environmental Enforcement and Training Grant Program.
+For purposes of this Article, the following definitions shall apply: - (1) "Account" means the Environmental Enforcement and Training Account created pursuant to Penal Code section 14303. - (2) "Agency" means the California Environmental Protection Agency. - (3) "Authorized Representative" means the person with consent and authority to represent and bind an applicant organization or grant recipient concerning Environmental Enforcement and Training Act Grants. - (4) "Commission" means the Commission on Peace Officer Standards and Training. - (5) "Discretionary Environmental Enforcement and Training Act Grants" or "Discretionary Grants" means grants the Secretary may award from the remaining funds in the Environmental Enforcement and Training Account after the amount earmarked for the Commission, pursuant to Penal Code section 14314. - (6) "Environmental Enforcement and Training Grant Program" means the program established within the Agency and administered by the Secretary to implement the Environmental Enforcement and Training Act in Penal Code sections 14300 et seq.
+This program includes the environmental enforcement and training program elements set forth in Penal Code sections 14306 to 14308, and the Environmental Circuit Prosecutor Grant Program set forth in Penal Code section 14309. - (7) "Environmental Enforcement and Training Grant Program Funds" means the funds from the Environmental Enforcement and Training Account appropriated by the Legislature to be used on the Environmental Enforcement and Training Grant Program. - (8) "Grant Recipient" means the organization that receives funding pursuant to section 10016(d)(3) of this Article. - (9) "Secretary" means the Agency Secretary for the California Environmental Protection Agency or their designee. - (b) "Cal/EPA" means the California Environmental Protection Agency.